Mineral economics: Mineral economics global integration

 Mineral economics is a discipline that concerns several countries globally.
 Global parameters and perspectives are necessary to ensure impartial diversity across sectors regarding both trading and contribution.

 The Mining Contribution Index WIDER (MCI-W) ranked the Countries with the largest mining contribution in 2014.
 The following five Countries listed in descending order; DRC, Chile, Australia, Mongolia and Papua New Guinea are the leading Countries to attain the largest mineral contribution globally.

-The impact of distributing such mineral commodities has a major affect on the economy internationally, often contributing to employment and generating income.
+The impact of distributing such mineral commodities has a major effect on the economy internationally, often contributing to employment and generating income.
 The global demand of Mineral Economics has the potential to cause both positive and negative outcomes on society and the environment.

 Implementing concise and fair access to mineral commodities was recommended by the Neighbourhood, Development and International Cooperation Instrument (NDICI) in 2021, although this recommendation has not yet been published.
 Creating a more renowned and inclusive mineral economy has been suggested to encourage higher sustainability of mineral economics respective to the abundance and market value of such commodities.